What are the potential security risks of transmitting variables through URLs in PHP?

 Related Questions

-- What are the advantages and disadvantages of using short_open_tags in PHP code?
+- What are the potential pitfalls when using MySQL in PHP code for database connections?